 Reality Holds Great Promise.

-At this point, beyond certain commitments I play with, it's all Practice.
-The choice, if it is a choice at all, is to take a conscious breath, relax a bit, open my heart, mind, and senses -- and really pay attention to the Present Moment.
-There the promise made is, in itself, the promise fulfilled.
-The commitment is doing me just as much as "I" am doing it.
+At this point, my life is Practice.
+The choice to be made, if it is a choice at all, is to embrace each moment with as much kindness, compassion and clarity as I can.
+Oftentimes, this just means I need to get out of my head, take a conscious breath or two, relax a bit, open my heart, mind, and senses -- and really pay attention to the Present Moment.
+There, the promise made is, in itself, the promise fulfilled.